neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/html-forms.md

 ### Other buttons

-Since `type="submit"` is the default for `<button>` elements, buttons outside of a `form` element should be defined with `type="button"` to be semantically correct.
+Since `type="submit"` is the default for `<button>` elements, buttons outside of a `form` element should always be defined with `type="button"` to be semantically correct.

 ```html
 <button type="button">Click here for more information</button>